magnetophon/faustCompressors/README.md

 - Can work as a hard limiter, and beyond.
 - Adjustable link, from multi mono to fully linked.
 - Adjustable knee
-- True RMS detector with highly optimized algorithm
+- True RMS detector with variable RMS-time and highly optimized algorithm
 - Feed forward, feed back, and various hybrids available
 - attack/release switchable to before or after the gain-calculator, turning it from a linear return-to-zero detector